miriukaLab/ampseq_analysis/README.md

 ## prepare raw data and files

 * Place raw data (.fq|.fastq|.fastq.gz) in known directory, you will need to provide full path to samples when running the pipeline
-* Complete "ampseq_analysis/**parameters**" file.
+* Complete "ampseq_analysis/**parameters.txt**" file.
 Note the double quotes ("") next to the variable names (e.g. FASTQR1=""); you have to fill the variable's value within the quotes, unless it is a number (don't use the quotes here)
-* if running in batch mode, complete the "ampseq_analysis/**file.batch**" as it is indicated in the file, providing the full path to the data file ("$HOME/raw_data/sample1_1.fastq.gz")
+* if running in batch mode, complete the "ampseq_analysis/**batch.txt**" as it is indicated in the file, providing the full path to the data file ("$HOME/raw_data/sample1_1.fastq.gz")

 &nbsp;

 # run pipeline (walkthrough)
-1) amplugged is run through bash terminal
+1) amplugged runs through bash terminal (remember to complete the parameters file)

 ```bash
 # enter ampseq directory